-- paperboard/fibre lids without a lining - reusable plastic cup lids that are designed for washing and reuse (e.g. as part of a 'keep' cup).
+- paperboard/fibre lids which are uncoated and completely plastic-free - reusable plastic cup lids that are designed for washing and reuse (e.g. as part of a 'keep' cup).

 First, encourage customers to bring their own lidded cups or go without a disposable lid.
 Better yet, contact Plastic Free Places for further information on joining a cup exchange scheme or start a cup return scheme for your customers.